make-me/make-me/README.md

 # MakeMe [![Build Status](https://travis-ci.org/make-me/make-me.png)](https://travis-ci.org/make-me/make-me)
-A pipeline for getting things 3D printed.
+A pipeline for taking your MakerBot to the next level of awesome.
+Embrace the meatspace!

 ## Support